 The frozen, slush-puppy east pond

-with duckweed providing a splash of mint-green in a monochrome landscape.
+with duckweed providing a splash of mint-green in an otherwise monochrome landscape.

 My favourite oak

 before I reach the old footbridge.

 Over the bridge and into a corner of the meadow where I have planted a clutch of bamboos (to help hide a wooden, electric power post).
 Partially flattened by snowfall, they sprang back when I brushed it off with a broom.